-12. The Local Government Act 2003 introduced a system of "prudential borrowing" which allows councils to set their own borrowing limits subject to criteria of prudence and affordability.
+15. The Local Government Act 2003 introduced a system of "prudential borrowing" which allows councils to set their own borrowing limits subject to criteria of prudence and affordability.
 These criteria are set out in more detail in the CIPFA Prudential Code which specifically requires us to set a number of prudential indicators.
 The full range of prudential indicators are to be set as part of another report on this agenda.
 Those indicators that relate to HRA capital expenditure are set out below:

-Latest budget 2013/14 Forecast 2014/15 Forecast 2015/16 Forecast 2016/17 Ratio of financing costs to net revenue stream: HRA 20.1% 20.0% 19.3% 18.8% Estimated incremental impact of capital investment decisions on HRA weekly rents N/A N/A N/A N/A Capital expenditure: HRA £38.8m £43.1m £41.2m £41.0m Capital Financing Requirement: HRA £467.1m £467.1m £467.1m £467.1m
+Latest budget 2014/15 Forecast 2015/16 Forecast 2016/17 Forecast 2017/18 Ratio of financing costs to net revenue stream: HRA 43.8% 44.4% 44.2% 43.9% Estimated incremental impact of capital investment decisions on HRA weekly rents N/A N/A N/A N/A Capital expenditure: HRA £43.3m £46.4m £48.8m £39.4m Capital Financing Requirement: HRA £464.1m £465.6m £470.3m £470.3m

-- 13. The ratio of financing costs to net revenue stream shows the costs of servicing housing debt as a percentage of total HRA income.
-This is a measure of the affordability of debt. - 14.
-The forecast debt charges resulting from anticipated borrowing are fully reflected in the Housing Revenue Account budget at Appendix 1 of the report.
-There are currently no proposals to undertake new borrowing as this is not possible within the limits imposed on the HRA CFR as part of self-financing.

-15. The HRA Capital Financing Requirement is a measure of the share of the Council's overall portfolio of debt and investments that results from public sector housing capital expenditure.
-The limit on the HRA CFR imposed on implementation of self-financing is £467.1m.
+- 16. The ratio of financing costs to net revenue stream shows the costs of servicing housing debt as a percentage of total HRA income.
+This is a measure of the affordability of debt. - 17.
+The forecast debt charges resulting from anticipated borrowing are fully reflected in the Housing Revenue Account budget at Appendix 1 of the report. - 18.
+The HRA Capital Financing Requirement is a measure of the share of the Council's overall portfolio of debt and investments that results from public sector housing capital expenditure.
+The limit on the HRA CFR imposed on implementation of self-financing is £464.1m.
+Additional borrowing under the Local Growth Fund is available in 2015/6 and 2016/17 and this will increase the HRA CFR limit.
+The debt charges resulting from this new borrowing will be funded by the rental stream from the additional homes provided.